 Webflow - Integration / Setup

-Video guide: Want a quick & easy Check out our video tutorial on how to integrate Weglot into your Webflow website!
+Video guide: Want a quick & easy explanation on how to set up your Webflow site with Weglot?
+Check out our video tutorial on how to integrate Weglot into your Webflow website!

 1. Create an account on Weglot using this link (~ 1 minute)

 This account is where you’ll be able to view and manage all of your translations.
 Simply create a Weglot account here.

 2. Enter your domain name and the languages you want (~ 1 minute)

 In this step, you need to enter your domain name and the languages you want.

 **DO NOT ADD YOUR TEMPORARY domain name ending with .webflow.io.

 - the domain is .weglot-translate-wbflow.com